ouchitaikoproject/OuchiTaikoProject/READMEBAK.md

 💾 [SVG Template packet located here](#9-files--downloads)

-Use your laser or CNC machine to cut out all of the parts in template files.
+Use your Laser or CNC machine to cut out all of the parts in template files.

-- You'll be printing one set of upper faceplates
-- You'll be printing one set of lower faceplates
-- You'll be printing 2x identical baseplates
+-You'll be printing one set of upper faceplates -You'll be printing one set of lower faceplates) -You'll be printing 2x identical baseplates.

 <div align="center">
 <img src="images/Pictures/frontcuts.jpg" width="350px" style="display: block; margin: 0 auto;">